aryanmamania/React_Documentation/Readme.md

 # **REACT**
 <img src="/assests//react.js-img.png" alt="" style="width: 40%;"/>

+## Table of Content
+- What is React
+- Advantages of React
+- Comparision between React and Anglular
+- Getting Started with React
+- Hello World
+- Core Concepts of React
+- State Management
+- Event Handling
+- Hooks
+- React Router

 ## WHAT IS REACT ?
 React is a popular open-source JavaScript library  developed by Facebook for building user interfaces, particularly for single-page applications where you need a fast, interactive user experience.